 In the summer of 2017, Attorney General Hill designated $500,000 to be awarded to the Indiana Drug Enforcement Association to be used as seed money in the form of $50,000 grants given to community groups committed to adopting the TenPoint model in their own neighborhoods.
-Anyone interested in applying for grant support may contact Jeremy Brilliant at the Attorney General’s Office at Jeremy.Brilliant@atg.in.gov.
+Anyone interested in applying for grant support may contact Kristen Williams at the Office of the Indiana Attorney General at Kristen.Williams@atg.in.gov.

 The Attorney General’s Public Safety Coalition (PSC) is an organization aimed at elevating the role of law enforcement professionals, healthcare workers, citizen groups and others in the crafting of public policy in Indiana.
 Much of the work of the PSC is geared toward developing long-term solutions to the drug and crime problems plaguing our state.

 The PSC holds regular meetings to facilitate collaboration and discussion between staff members from the Office of the Indiana Attorney General and other Hoosiers representing all regions of the state.

 Police, prosecutors, healthcare workers and others are widely respected for their particular insights and skill sets.
 The purpose of the PSC is to ensure that the voices of these professionals receive sufficient attention and weight in the crafting of public policy.
 To this end, the PSC regularly invites members of the Indiana General Assembly to its meetings.